Adult & Community Education

 - Lifelong Learning Council Queensland [Inc]

-‘Voluntary, non-government organisation with a membership drawn from the broad spectrum of adult and community learning and education in the public, private and community arenas.’
-Most value may be the Directory of Adult & Community Learning Database, which ‘contains information about organisations, individuals, government agencies and enterprises/businesses that provide courses and support for learners all over Queensland.’
+‘Voluntary, non-government organisation with a membership drawn from the broad spectrum of adult and community learning and education in the public, private and community arenas’.
+The List of Adult and Community Education providers in Queensland, lists information about organisations that provide courses grouped in different areas of the state.

 - Queensland Council for Adult Literacy

-‘QCAL promotes literacy as the key to effective life-long learning for all.
-It seeks to establish and maintain opportunities for adult members of the community to improve their literacy and numeracy skills’.
+‘Promotes literacy as the key to effective life-long learning for all.
+Seeks to establish and maintain opportunities for adult members of the community to improve their literacy and numeracy skills’.

 - Adult Community Education

-‘Peak body for 80+ Community Centres and Neighbourhood Houses in South Australia.’
-Find Community Centres as well as activities, conferences, resources, discussions and more.
+‘Peak body for 80+ Community Centres and Neighbourhood Houses in South Australia’.
+Find a Community Centre, training, activities, resources, news, events, Capacity Building, more.

 - South Australian Council for Adult Literacy

-An ‘organisation that assists in the development and promotion of language, literacy and numeracy practices, services and resources.’
+‘Assists in the development and promotion of language, literacy and numeracy practices, services and resources’.

-Many of the opportunities in both Adult & Community Education can come through the TAFE system.
+Many opportunities in Adult & Community Education can come through the TAFE system.

-‘The WEA caters for a broad cross-section of the community, providing adults with learning opportunities for both vocational and personal advantage.
-The WEA publishes five Course Guides each year.’
+‘Providing adults with learning opportunities for both vocational and personal advantage.
+Publishes five Course Guides each year’.

 - Adult Learners’ Week

-Information about this week is posted at the appropriate time.
+Information about this week is posted nearer the time.

 - Skills Tasmania - Learners

-General statement and links to sites and topics from the left hand menu.
+Overview, links to sites and topics from left hand menu.